Courtney Roseann Barnhouse, Lisbon, Ohio – Obituary

-LISBON, Ohio (MyValleyTributes) – Courtney Roseann Barnhouse 36, of Rose Drive, Lisbon, died August 2, 2019 at her home.
+LISBON, Ohio (MyValleyTributes) – Courtney Roseann Barnhouse, 36, of Rose Drive, Lisbon, died Friday, August 2, 2019 at her home.

 There will be no services held and a private family burial.